homalg-project/homalg-project.github.io/pages/index.md

 ## Notebooks

-Some functionality of the packages is demonstrated in the following [notebooks](/docs/notebooks).
+Some functionality of the packages is demonstrated in the notebooks found [here](https://nbviewer.jupyter.org/github/homalg-project/CapHomalgNotebooks/tree/master/).
+There you can also interactively run the notebooks online by clicking on `Binder`'s three-circle-logo (tooltip `Execute on Binder`) at the top-right corner.

+For more details see [here](/docs/notebooks).